jp43/DockBox/README.md

 **Configuration to dock on multiple binding site, minimize and rescore the poses with multiple softwares**

-Below is another example of configuration file for *rundock* used to dock on two binding sites and rescore with DrugScoreX (dsx), Autodock and Autodoc .
+Below is another example of configuration file for *rundock* used to dock on two binding sites and rescore with DrugScoreX (dsx), Autodock and Autodock Vina.

     [DOCKING]
     site = site1, site2